Benedict Biscop Prince Bishop School Teaching Alliance Leading School

 Art

-All Things Are Possible
+With God All Things Are Possible

-At Benedict Biscop we want our children to learn that all things are possible.
+At Benedict Biscop we want our children to learn that with God all things are possible.
 We want our children to aspire and to achieve highly.
 We want our children to develop as artists, artisans and designers, developing art knowledge and skills.

 Our art curriculum is designed to be intellectually challenging and creatively demanding.
 We give equal weighting to the three key pillars of the art curriculum; practical, theoretical and disciplinary knowledge and believe that all three of the elements combine to create exceptional artists.